Background

 Aim

-1) we aim to develop a CRISPR (clustered regularly interspaced short palindromic repeat)- mediated gene editing system in schistosomes for better understanding gene function, providing a powerful approach in the identification of new drug and vaccine targets and the unravelling of potential drug resistance mechanisms.
+1) we aim to develop a CRISPR (clustered regularly interspaced short palindromic repeat)- mediated gene editing system in schistosomes for better understanding gene function, providing a powerful approach in the identification of new drug and

 2) we will develop fast, accurate, easy-to-use and low-cost diagnostic tools by using CRISPR/Cas12 and Cas13 based system, for the diagnosis of schistosomiasis, strongyloidiasis, hookworm and other neglected tropical diseases.